Should You Take Supplements?

 Here is where I would look:

 What blocks iron that I’m already taking onboard in my diet from being absorbed? – The important factor to consider is inflammatory conditions of the intestines.
-Leaky gut syndrome, which is where the small intestine allows partially digested food to escape into the blood stream, could be at the root of malabsorption of iron.
-It could also being causing you to feel more tired than you should be as an issue in its own right.
+Leaky gut syndrome which is where the small intestine allows partially digested food to escape into the blood stream could be at the root of malabsorption of iron.
+It could also being causing you to feel more tired that you should be as an issue in its own right.
 Simply, the immune system is having to work excessively hard to deal with the foods “leaking” into the blood as well as all the maintenance functions it provides.
 How would you feel working 50% more in your week for example?

-Where might I not be getting enough iron? – Assuming the gut is healthy and you are digesting foods optimally then looking at dietary intake is the next factor to consider.
-Iron is highest in animal proteins particularly red meat and organ meats such as liver.
+Where might I not be getting enough iron? – Assuming the gut is healthy, and you are digesting foods optimally, then looking at dietary intake is the next factor to consider.
+Iron is highest in animal proteins, particularly red meat and organ meats such as liver.
 Getting these foods from grass-fed, organic sources would also be essential to give yourself the best chance of absorbing the right amounts for optimal health and wellbeing.

-What other lifestyle factors do I need to consider in rebooting my energy? – If you are not getting quality sleep, have a negative disposition and are generally unhappy with your current life and lifestyle, have a high stress job or money worries, don’t take the appropriate amount and type of exercise or perhaps don’t hydrate properly then you are leaving your body susceptible to problems.
+What other lifestyle factors do I need to consider in rebooting my energy? – If you are not getting quality sleep, have a negative disposition and are generally unhappy with your current life and lifestyle, have a high stress job or money worries, don’t take the appropriate amount and type of exercise or perhaps don’t hydrate properly, then you are leaving your body susceptible to problems.

 If you are experiencing low levels of iron then taking a supplement while you address the driving factors that lead to it in the first place is the most sensible thing to do.

 If you rely on supplementing instead of changing your lifestyle, I believe this to be the root cause of ill health and disease.